wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-workload-template-sharepoint.md

 You can run the template with the Azure Management Portal, Azure PowerShell, or the Azure CLI.

-> [AZURE.NOTE] You can also create this configuration using the [SharePoint 2013 non-HA Farm](https://azure.microsoft.com/marketplace/partners/sharepoint2013/sharepoint2013farmsharepoint2013-nonha/) item in the Azure Marketplace of the Azure Management Portal.
+> [AZURE.NOTE] You can also create this configuration using the [SharePoint 2013 non-HA Farm](https://azure.microsoft.com/marketplace/partners/sharepoint2013/sharepoint2013farmsharepoint2013-nonha/) item in the Azure gallery of the Azure Management Portal.

 ### Azure Management Portal